 When it comes to colorectal cancer, the most common symptom is NO symptom, which is why we call it the silent killer.
 If you're 50, average risk, get screened.
 A screening test is used to look for a disease when a person doesn't have symptoms.
 (When a person has symptoms, diagnostic tests are used to find out the cause of the symptoms.)

 Colorectal cancer almost always develops from precancerous polyps (abnormal growths) in the colon or rectum.
-Screening tests can find precancerous polyps, so that they can be removed before they turn into cancer.
+Screening tests can find precancerous polyps, so they can be removed before they become cancerous.
 Screening tests can also find colorectal cancer early - when treatment works best.

 Colorectal cancer symptoms can also be associated with many other health conditions.
 Only a medical professional can determine the cause of your symptoms.